-For closely held businesses, moving ownership into a trust is rarely just an estate planning decision.
+For closely held businesses, transferring ownership into a trust is not simply an estate planning decision.
 It is a structural shift that affects control, governance, liquidity, tax coordination, and long-term continuity.

 On paper, the concept is straightforward: a business trust holds ownership interests (LLC, partnership, or corporate shares) for beneficiaries.
-In practice, this is where otherwise well-designed structures begin to break down.
+In practice, this is where otherwise well-designed arrangements begin to break down.

-For estate planning attorneys and CPAs advising business owners, the critical question is not how to set up a business trust, but whether the structure will actually function under real-world conditions.
+For estate planning attorneys and CPAs advising business owners, the critical question is not how to set up a business trust, but whether the arrangement will actually function under real-world conditions.

 What Is a Business Trust (And What It Actually Changes)